 Performance metrics are a critical tool in evaluating the value of the animal services contract to the City of San Diego.
-Significant improvements in animal services over the past ten years to City of San Diego residents are well illustrated in overall DAS performance statistics.
+The significant improvements in animal services received by San Diego residents are well illustrated in overall DAS performance statistics.